nxp-imx/oem-prov-app/Documentation/build_instructions.md

 </table>

 ## Project configuration and compilation
-The project can be build using the Yocto infrastructure, and a Yocto layer is provided for convenience which can be applied on __i.MX Linux OS BSP__.
-For detailed instructions on applying the Yocto layer, refer to [Yocto Layer Readme](../meta-oem-prov-app/README.md)
+The project can be build using the Yocto infrastructure, the application being integrated into the __i.MX Linux OS BSP__.

 Several CMake options are available to customize the build process.
 <table>